 Can I Compost Cardboard?

 Yes, you can compost cardboard.
-In fact, cardboard waste makes up over 31% of landfills, according to the United States Environmental Protection Agency.
+In fact, cardboard waste makes up over 31 percent of landfills, according to the United States Environmental Protection Agency.
 Composting cardboard is a practice that is becoming more popular now that people are beginning to realize the benefits of composting.
-Composting cardboard is perfect if you have just moved or if you are cleaning up the attic.
+Composting cardboard is perfect if you have just moved or you are cleaning up the attic.